JornWildt/Mason/Documentation/Mason-draft-2.md

 This property can safely be removed in minimized representations.

-### Void Actions
+### Void actions

-Void actions are for use with HTTP methods that carries no payload - for instance DELETE or POST (but not restricted to these).
+Void actions are for use with requests that carries no payload - for instance when issuing an HTTP DELETE operation.

 **Example usage of `void` action**